chitvs/chitvs.github.io/content/blog/2024-06-16-nvim_configs.md

 ---

 layout: default
-title: Managing Multiple Neovim Configurations: A Guide for LaTeX and NVChad Users
+title: Managing Multiple Neovim Configurations, A Guide for LaTeX and NVChad Users
 ---

 ## Introduction